 At today's Washington Update Luncheon, our table, #77, had some enlightening conversations about ways to foster economic growth within Huntsville and Madison County.
 Education is an important part of the process, and I was pleased to begin a dialogue with new Huntsville City Schools Superintendent Matt Akin.
 Welcome to Huntsville, Dr. Akin, and thank you for your commitment to working with our area students, parents, faculty, and community.

-I hear you Huntsville and have dedicated my life to working for you.
+I have dedicated my life to working for you.

 Thank you, Cathey Carney, for your countless hours of community service and for publishing a favorite read, Old Huntsville Magazine.
 It is always a pleasure to speak with you!